Surgence221325/Day-by-Day/README.md

 - As a user, I want to be able to load my journal entries (if I choose to).
 - As a user, I want to make sure my journal entries can only be accessed via password.

+*Instructions for Grader*

+how to generate the first of the two required actions that are related to the required user story
+- click on New Entry to add an entry to the journal, then submit
+- you can view all the entries by clicking search entry and then all

+how to generate the second of the two required actions

+- you can filter these using Search Entry by either title or mood, or remove using Remove Entry
+  - title/mood and selection.
+-
+where to find the visual component that was added to your project (e.g., background image, image added to button)
+- background image found in ./data package

+how does the user save the state of the application to file
+- click save

+how does the user load the state of the application from file
+- click load